-School-based sexual violence prevention: Implementation of the YES! program, an evidence-informed strategy for preventing sexual violence at the middle school level (grades 6-8), continued.
+School-based sexual violence prevention and response: Implementation of the YES! program, an evidence-informed strategy for preventing sexual violence at the middle school level (grades 6-8), continued.
 OSPI continues to partner with the Department of Health (DOH), who provides partial implementation funding, and the University of Washington (UW), who is evaluating the program through a grant from the Centers For Disease Control and Prevention (CDC).
-Two middle schools were recruited to pilot YES!, with efforts ongoing to recruit a third pilot school.
-A Youth Oversight Board continues to assist with guiding program planning and implementation.
-OSPI staff served on DOH's sexual violence prevention advisory committee and assisted with recruitment for the "It's About Respect" sexual violence prevention project, resulting in the participation of 11 middle schools.
+Three middle schools were recruited to pilot YES!, and we supported two of the pilot schools this fiscal year.
+A Youth Oversight Board continued to assist with guiding program planning and implementation.
+OSPI staff served on DOH's sexual violence prevention advisory committee and assisted with recruitment for the "It's About Respect" sexual violence prevention project, resulting in the participation of 12 middle schools.
+Staff assisted OSPI's Equity and Civil Rights Office in responding to a new legislative proviso to assess school responses to student reports of sexual violence and make recommendations for improvement.